 How Your Needs and Desires Lead to “Home Sweet Home”

-This is the second article in our series called, Buying a Home 101.
-This step-by-step series will take you through the entire home-buying process — from finding a buyer’s agent to settlement day, and even to maintaining your home after you’re all moved in.
-Make sure to tune in every week!
+Our step-by-step series will take you through the entire home-buying process — from finding a buyer’s agent to settlement day, and even to maintaining your home after you’re all moved in.
+Every first-time buyer will find this information-packed series easy to follow and understand.
+Make sure to tune in for the next few weeks!

 Before you start looking for a home you must first define and choose the type of life you want to live.
 Your answers to the questions below will help make sure that your real estate decisions and the home you buy will match this life you want.